cesar-douady/open-lmake/doc/src/meta_data.md

 ### `LMAKE/debug`

-This directory contains a sub-directory for each job `ldebug` was used for.
+This dir contains a sub-dir for each job `ldebug` was used for.
-These sub-directories are named after the job id as displayed by `lshow -i`.
+These sub-dirs are named after the job id as displayed by `lshow -i`.

 ### `LMAKE/tmp`

-This directory contains a sub-directory for each job which was run while keeping its tmp directory.
+This dir contains a sub-dir for each job which was run while keeping its tmp dir.
-These sub-directories are named after the job id as displayed by `lshow -i`.
+These sub-dirs are named after the job id as displayed by `lshow -i`.

 ### `LMAKE/quarantine`

-This directory contains all files that have been quarantined.
+This dir contains all files that have been quarantined.
 A file is quantantined when open-lmake decides it must be unlinked and it contains manual modifications, i.e. modifications made outside the control of open-lmake.
-In that case, in order to be sure that no user work is lost, the file is quarantined in this directory rather than unlinked.
+In that case, in order to be sure that no user work is lost, the file is quarantined in this dir rather than unlinked.